YasinMohammed7/Frontend-Project/README.md

 2- After scrolling, the transparent Header and Navigation bar's background becomes black and white;

-3- The pictures slider presents "next and previous" buttons (they are not visible until the user hovers on the pictures slider);
+3- The pictures slider presents "next and previous" buttons (they are not visible until the user hovers on the pictures slider).